 When the parties' negotiated the Child Custody Agreement during their divorce proceedings, they agreed to vest Rachel with "primary physical custody" and Tim with "secondary physical custody".
-In addition to allocating "primary physical custody" to Rachel, the parties' Child Custody and Property Settlement Agreement also referred to Rachel as the "custodial parent" and to Tim as the "non-custodial parent".
-(RE.
-37, CP000029).
-This designation of Rachel as the primary physical custodian for the children cannot be ignored in a later modification action.
-It clearly had significance to these parties.
+In addition to allocating "primary physical custody" to Rachel, the parties' Child Custody and Property Settlement Agreement also referred to Rachel as the "custodial parent" and to Tim as the "non-custodial parent" (RE 37 CP000029).
+This designation of Rachel as the primary significance to these parties.
 Rachel's testimony concerning the meaning of "primary physical custody" went completely unchallenged by Tim in the record evidence.
 Her understanding was: "That I would be responsible for the children.
 I would be their primary caretaker.
 My home would be the children's home or their home would be with me."
 (T. 103).